hutt/caffeinecounter/README.md

 ![How a warning looks like.
 Okay, you'd probably be dead with 9g in your blood.](screenshots/watch_screenshot_warning.jpg)

 ![App Icon in the Menu](screenshots/menu.png) ![How the app is going to look like](screenshots/animated_caffeine.gif)

+# Download
+You can download it on the Pebble App Store [here](https://apps.getpebble.com/applications/54a6f1fc4517d0f37c0000a8).